 Where limestone valleys and gritstone edges frame every walk — and the Peak District begins at your door.

-Starting in Edale, this national trail climbs across Kinder Scout and into the Dark Peak — wild, open, and unforgettable.
+Starting in Edale, this National Trail climbs across Kinder Scout and into the Dark Peak — wild, open, and unforgettable.

 A 46-mile trail from Castleton to Rocester, tracing limestone ridges, quiet dales, and ancient pathways through the heart of the White Peak.

-Follow the River Dove through one of the Peak District’s most famous valleys — with stepping stones, limestone crags, and lush woodland.
+Follow the River Dove through one of the Peak District’s most famous valleys — with stepping stones, crags, and lush woodland.